mingcheng/simplyddns/README.md

 - [FAQ](#faq)
   - [WebHook Configuration](#webhook-configuration)

+SimplyDDNS is a universal DDNS tool that can be used to update domain name records based on obtained IP addresses.
+It is designed to be flexible and easy to extend.
+We also privide the Chinese version of this README file, see [README_ZH.md](README_ZH.md).

 This tool simply monitors and updates domain name records based on obtained IP addresses.
 [While there are similar existing projects](https://github.com/mingcheng/ddns-go) that are already very useful, there were several points that didn't meet my personal expectations and requirements:

 1. I don't need a UI interface; instead, I prefer a fully functional configuration file